AdvancedImagingUTSW/OPM-Autofocus/README.md

 # Active Remote Focus Stabilization in Oblique Plane Microscopy

 This repository contains Python scripts and tools developed for an **Active Remote Focus Stabilization System** designed for **Oblique Plane Microscopy (OPM)**.
 The system uses a Raspberry Pi to implement a real-time feedback control mechanism, ensuring sub-nanometer precision for long-term imaging without interrupting fluorescence imaging.
 This stabilization approach enables high-resolution imaging of subcellular structures over extended periods.
+See our bioRxiv paper [1] (https://doi.org/10.1101/2024.11.29.626121) for detailed setup and analysis.

 ## Project Overview